 Where is Jesus Now?

-We repeat the joyous affirmation of faith.
+At Easter we repeat the joyous affirmation of faith.
 "Christ is risen.
 He is risen indeed."
 In St Pete's as we have some Greeks in our fellowship we always use the Greek version – "Christos Anesti...Alithos Anesti."
 But then comes the question: OK, He is Risen.
 Where is he then?
 And it's not just the question of an inquisitive child, it should be a question for every adult and for every Christian.

 The Apostles' Creed tells us – "On the third day he rose again from the dead.
 He ascended into heaven and sits on the right hand of God the Father Almighty.
 From thence he shall come to judge the quick and the dead."